Banani-Rath/azure-devops-server-docs-pr/docs/admin/setup-secure-sockets-layer.md

 4. Choose **Test**.
 Don't choose **OK** if the test doesn't pass.
 Go back and make sure that you entered the correct URL and port information, that all firewalls are configured to allow traffic on those ports, and that the site is available and running in IIS Manager.

-5. To require HTTPS, choose **Use** in **Server URL**, and then type the HTTPS URL that you configured for the Team Foundation Server website.
+5. To require HTTPS, choose **Use** in **Server URL**, and then type the HTTPS URL that you configured for the Azure DevOps Server website.

    Make sure that you use the fully qualified domain name of the server instead of localhost.